Junior Solutions Architect - IT-Online

 - Engage with Customer executives to identify pain points and opportunities

-– Understand the business strategy of the customer, effectively articulate how we can enable and deliver value to their organization
+- Understand the business strategy of the customer, effectively articulate how the company can enable and deliver value to their organization

 - Lead architecture and design

-engagements to ensure products and solutions meet Customer needs and expectations Support internal teams to deliver correct product and solutions, ensuring technical validation on sold solution versus solution to be delivered
+- engagements to ensure the company products and solutions meet Customer needs and expectations Support internal teams to deliver correct product and solutions, ensuring technical validation on sold solution versus solution to be delivered

 - Continue to maintain technical executive relationships with customers throughout their journey